Teens leaving foster care face many challenges

 Even though the foster care system is well-intentioned the reality is that the outcome of the lives of the children in care is profoundly disconnected.
 65% of foster youth attended more than 7 different schools from kindergarten to the age of 12.
 They are moved from home to home, separating from familiar social circles, and lose the opportunity to make lasting relationships and important people who have the ability to help to make going to college possible.
 It’s no wonder that this population leaves the foster care home unprepared for their future.
 Very few youths have work experience or, marketable skills so they tend to fall through the cracks experiencing poverty,

-These children were removed from their homes through no fault or their own and have now become a ward of the state.
 They are amongst our most vulnerable citizens.
 Now they are our children and need our help.
-As a community, We as a community can share the responsibility of supporting and preparing them for a successful and productive future.
+We as a community can share the responsibility of supporting and preparing them for a successful and productive future.
 This would be a prudent course to take We can help them now, or when they are incarcerated or in homeless shelters.

 Bridging the gaps in Education, employment, home economics and more

 Nurturing parenting skills is an alternative to abusive and neglecting parenting and child-rearing practices.
 This program is sensitive to the needs of young parents and teaches them how to properly care for and nurture both themselves and their children.
 It explores and educates parents on the effects of positive parenting in a family.
 The long-term goals are to reduce the cycles of intergenerational abuse.

 Broadening career choices and opening paths to professions that are often overlooked and under-enrolled by minorities.
 A tour and introduction to the Broward Fire Academy revealed opportunities for men and women to professions that provide a sense of pride while protecting lives, property, and the environment.